-Remember this Sunday, March 10, is the start of Daylight Savings Time.
+Remember this Sunday, March 13, is the start of Daylight Savings Time.
 That’s means you should set your clocks AHEAD one hour.
 You may lose a little sleep, but gain some daylight in the afternoon.
-The official start to Spring is just a little more than two weeks away.
+The official start to Spring is just one week away.

 With the time change, Lexington Emergency Management would like you to take a few minutes and go through a home safety check.

-- Smoke, fire and carbon monoxide detectors: Check each device to make sure that it’s less than 10 years old.
+- Check each device to make sure that it’s less than 10 years old.
 Most have a “manufactured on” date that you can check.
 Replace any alarm that is 10 years old and older.
 They DO wear out.
 If the alarms use a regular battery, replace them with new batteries.
 Check the test button to make sure the alarms work.
 NOTE: Newer alarms have permanent 10-year batteries that don’t need to be replaced.
 After 10 years, you should replace the entire unit.

-- NOAA All-Hazards Weather Radio: The most important small appliance in your home is a NOAA Weather Radio.
+- The most important small appliance in your home is a NOAA Weather Radio.
 If you don’t have one, get one.
 For about $30, you can be sure you get all of the up-to-date advisories, watches and warnings for your county.
-Most of them have a spot for backup batteries, so even during a power outage, you’ll get the latest forecast information.
+Most of them have a spot for backup batteries, so even during a power outage, you’ll get the latest forecast, watch and warning information.
 Here’s more on what a NOAA All-Hazards Weather offers.